 - Remove the mold from the oven, and let it stand for a few minutes.
 Turn out the mold onto parchment paper and slightly press each half-sphere to release the baked meringue.
 Refrigerate until ready to assemble.

-- To caramelize nuts, roast hazelnuts at 355 F/180 C for 12 minutes.
-Place water and sugar in a saucepan and cook till the temperature is 239 F/115 C. Add the toasted nuts and caramelize them while constantly stirring with a spatula.
+- To caramelize nuts, roast hazelnuts at 355°F (180°C) for 12 minutes.
+Place water and sugar in a saucepan and cook till the temperature is 239°F (115°C).
+Add the toasted nuts and caramelize them while constantly stirring with a spatula.
 At first, hazelnuts will be covered with the sugar syrup; then, they will get coated with sugar.
 Finally, the sugar will start melting and caramelizing, coating the nuts.
 At this point, add butter and salt, stirring constantly.

 - Transfer caramelized hazelnuts to parchment paper and let cool.
 Crush lightly using a food processor and keep in an airtight plastic box.

 - To serve the dessert, assemble two half-spheres, and roll them into crushed caramelized nuts.
 Pour crème Anglaise into a serving plate and arrange a meringue sphere over the custard sauce.
-Sprinkle crushed hazelnuts over crème Anglaise if desired.

 Notes